appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/external-image-registry.md

 ## Pulling Images One By One

-If you are having problems while pulling all the images in parallel, like happens in `Nexus`, you can use the script below to pull image one by one.
+If you are having problems pulling all the images in parallel, like happens in `Nexus`, you can use the script below to pull images one by one.

-- You should create a bash script to pull images one by one.
+- Create a bash script to to pull images one by one.

 ```bash
 vi pull-images.sh
 ```

-- Then you should copy and paste the example script below into the `pull-images.sh` file.
+- Copy and paste the following code into the bash script:

 <Tabs>
   <TabItem value="docker" label="Docker" default>